broadinstitute/quickboard/docs/beginner_example.md

     sidebar_plugins=[   # List of plugin objects to populate the sidebar while on this tab plg.DataFilterChecklist(
             header='Toggle Including Days',
-            control_type='sidebar_control',     # Important that this be filled as so, since this plugin is in the sidebar data_col='day',     # Name of the column we want to filter based on checked items data_values=['Mon', 'Wed', 'Fri']    # List of column values to put in the checklist )
+            data_col='day',     # Name of the column we want to filter based on checked items data_values=['Mon', 'Wed', 'Fri']    # List of column values to put in the checklist )